Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Numerical Experiments

-We present a comparison of the validation perplexity and computational time in Table \ref{tab:comparison-llama}.
-From this table, we observe that our low-rank Muon consistently achieves better validation perplexity compared to Muon for the majority of model sizes and tested datasets, while vastly improving upon the validation perplexity achieved by AdamW and SGDM.
+We present a comparison of validation perplexity and computational time in Table \ref{tab:comparison-llama}.
+From this table, we observe that our low-rank Muon consistently achieves better validation perplexity compared to Muon, GaLore, and SOAP for the majority of model sizes and tested datasets, while vastly improving upon the validation perplexity achieved by AdamW and SGDM.
 We also observe that the computational time of our low-rank Muon improves upon that of vanilla Muon, though all Muon-type methods remain slower than SGDM and AdamW.
 These observations demonstrate that our low-rank orthogonalization produces more generalizable LLaMA models across all tested model sizes and datasets.
-Moreover, it reduces computational time compared to the Newton-Schulz iterations for orthogonalization, although the improvement is less significant than the gains discussed in Sections 3.1 and 4.1.
-This is because most of the computational time is dominated by the forward and backward passes of the neural networks.
+Moreover, it reduces computational time compared to the Newton-Schulz iterations for orthogonalization, although the improvement is less significant than the gains discussed in Section \ref{subsec:muon-smso}, as most of the computational time is dominated by the forward and backward passes of the neural networks.

 We plot the convergence behavior of validation perplexity versus training iterations in Figure~\ref{fig:llamaval_perplexity}.
-From this figure, we observe that for the model size of 60M, we observe that all Muon-type methods significantly outperforms AdamW and SGDM, while our low-rank Muon has similar performance compared to the vanilla Muon.
-For the 135M and 350M model size, we observe that our low-rank Muon significantly outperforms the vanilla Muon and other training methods.
+From this figure, we observe that for the model size of 60M, all Muon-type methods significantly outperforms AdamW and SGDM, while our low-rank Muon has similar performance compared to the vanilla Muon.
+For the 135M and 350M model size, our low-rank Muon significantly outperforms the vanilla Muon and other training methods.
 These observations support that our low-rank Muon consistently outperforms all other methods for training LLaMA models.

-Based on the above observations, we conclude that our low-rank Muon improves upon existing methods for training LLaMA models across the model sizes and datasets we tested.